naim-prog/naim-prog/README.md

 I'm currently studying Computer Science and in my free time I love to learn new things related to technology.

-* 🤖 I'm interested on IA and DeepLearning
+* 🤖 Interested on IA and DeepLearning
-* 🎮 I love videogames
+* 🎮 Love videogames
+* 💾 Backend or server dev

 ## 🧠 Languages/Frameworks/Utils I know